xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- enh (dkulp)  FPP/BBB DMX strings - set minimum length to 16 channels.
+Several controllers have issues with less than that
+   -- enh (dkulp)  FPP Connect - use a single progress dialog to avoid stealing focus for each thing transferred -- bug (dkulp)  FPP Connect - only remembered manually added FPP instance hostnames if they exactly matched (case sensitive)
 2019.60 October 20 2019
    -- bug (dkulp)  Attempt to fix crash on thread exit -- bug (gil)    Fix value curves for Single Strand effect.
 Fixes #1355.